 Often associated with Platelet-rich plasma therapy (or PRP therapy), orthobiologics uses the human body’s natural platelets and involves the injection of the patient’s own concentrated source of platelets.
 PRP therapy does not involve surgery and is minimally invasive.

-World-famous athletes have used PRP therapy for many years and the treatment is now affordable and available for everyone.
+World-famous athletes have used orthobiologics for many years and the treatment is now affordable and available for everyone.

 The procedure begins by obtaining a small sample of the patient’s blood which is then placed in a high-spinning centrifuge machine.
 The spinning separates the blood into different components consisting of plasma, red blood cells, white blood cells, and platelets.
 A concentrated source of platelet-rich plasma (PRP) is then injected into the patient.